varjagg/cl-mv/README.md

 ## License

-Be aware that big parts of the code come from Paul Grapham's Book [on lisp](http://www.paulgraham.com/onlisp.html).
+Be aware that big parts of the code come from Paul Graham's Book [on lisp](http://www.paulgraham.com/onlisp.html).
 I couldn't find any Licence information for that code, so use at your own risk.

 The remaining parts are licenced under vanilla MIT Licence.